2025 Virginia Mayflower Society Scholarship Application Period is now LIVE! |

 Mildred Ramos Scholarship Chairman

-PDF document containing the above information: Virginia Mayflower_Ramos Scholarship Announcement_2023
+PDF document containing the above information: MILDRED RAMOS SCHOLARSHIP -2025 Website Announcement (12-30-24)

 Recent donors to the Mildred Ramos Scholarship Fund are listed in each issue of our newsletter.